-Secondary researchers accessing data and/or samples from the biobank will generally receive deidentified material that was not collected specifically for their research project and thus will be conducting research not covered by the Common Rule.13 This, combined with the fact that they will generally have no contact with contributors and may be far removed from data and sample collection in space and time, may lead some to conclude that secondary researchers have no responsibilities with respect to recognition of potentially returnable IFs or IRRs and their return.
+Secondary researchers accessing data and/or samples from the biobank will generally receive de-identified material that was not collected specifically for their research project and thus will be conducting research not covered by the Common Rule.
+13 This, combined with the fact that they will generally have no contact with contributors and may be far removed from data and sample collection in space and time, may lead some to conclude that secondary researchers have no responsibilities with respect to recognition of potentially returnable IFs or IRRs and their return.
 Yet this depicts secondary researchers in isolation rather than as part of the flow of data and samples through the biobank research system.
 Secondary researchers using biobank data or samples interact with the biobank.
-They apply for access to the data or samples, their application is reviewed and decided upon by the biobank's Data Access Committee (DAC) or equivalent using explicit access criteria, negotiation may ensue over the terms of access, and access will be governed by an agreement, typically a Material Transfer Agreement (MTA) or Data Access Agreement (DAA; sometimes called a Data Use Agreement (DUA)).
+They apply for access to the data or samples, their application is reviewed and decided upon by the biobank's Data Access Committee (DAC) or equivalent using explicit access criteria, negotiation may ensue over the terms of access, and access will be governed by an agreement, typically a Material Transfer Agreement (MTA) or Data Access Agreement (DAA) (sometimes called a Data Use Agreement (DUA)).
 Thus, the biobank will have to determine prospectively the conditions of access and terms of these agreements.
-Terms already in use and relevant to the IFs/IRRs debate are that the secondary researcher will not seek to reidentify contributors and that research results will be communicated to the biobank.78-81
+Terms already in use and relevant to the IFs/IRRs debate are that the secondary researcher will not seek to re-identify contributors and that research results will be returned to the biobank. ^{78-81} should potentially be returned.

-These terms suggest that when secondary researchers convey research results to the biobank, both the secondary researchers and the biobank will have an opportunity to spot those that should potentially be returned to contributors.
 Biobanks can anticipate this in their MTAs and DAAs or DUAs.
 The fact that secondary researchers are part of the larger biobank research system and that such researchers access and use data and samples according to biobank rules means that biobanks can address aspects of the IFs/IRRs problem in setting the terms of access and use.
 Specifically, biobanks can communicate any roster of returnable IFs/IRRs to secondary researchers; can ask those researchers applying for access to address whether the secondary research is likely to generate such IFs/IRRs and, if so, how they will be identified; and can require secondary researchers to communicate such IFs/IRRs back to the biobank so that they may be considered for return.
 Sharing with secondary researchers a concrete list of returnable findings may be the simplest and most efficient way to help secondary researchers flag any returnable IFs/IRRs.